waqassoftmaticsolutions/Softmatic-Solutions/Waqas/Design Patterns/Creational.md

    ## When to use
    1) The process of creating an object involves complex logic or multiple steps that should be encapsulated away from the client code.
 For example, Creating different types of Document objects (e.g., Report, Invoice, Letter) might involve complex setup that can be managed by a factory, rather than having the client handle the specifics.
    ## Concept
-   i) Create interface (Shape)
+   1) Create interface (Shape)
-   ii) Create concrete classes that implements the interface (like cirecle implements the shape) iii) Create Factory class that will call the function based on the type of concrete class
+   2) Create concrete classes that implements the interface (like cirecle implements the shape)
+   3) Create Factory class that will call the function based on the type of concrete class

 ## 5) Abstract Factory